BigQuery is a petabyte-scale analytics data warehouse that you can use to run SQL queries over vast amounts of data in near realtime.

 Each opened notebook is associated with a running session.
-In IPython, this is also referred to as a kernel.
+In Python, this is also referred to as a kernel.
 This session executes all the code entered within the notebook, and manages the state (variables, their values, functions and classes, and any existing Python modules you load).

 Querying and visualizing BigQuery data

-In this section of the tutorial, you create a Cloud Datalab notebook used to query and visualize data in BigQuery.
+In this section of the tutorial, you create a Datalab notebook used to query and visualize data in BigQuery.
 You create visualizations using the data in the natality sample table.
 All queries in this tutorial are in standard SQL syntax.